Are you wondering how to sell rental properties in California? Well, this post explores the seven steps required to do just that.

 - If they clean house weekly you gave extra money as a reward.

-- If they help you gave them movie tickets or gift them restaurant permits for fun.
+- If they help, you give them movie tickets or gift them restaurant permits for fun.

 - Offer them a hotel room to spend their weekend if they help in the selling process.